Difference Between CPA and CA

-The key question that arises is whether CPA benefit my career path or CA?
-There is no clear winner because both qualifications will help to grow your technical skills, accountancy skills and business management skills.
-Also, CPA and CA holders tend to be equally spread across commercial and public accounting – so each qualification provides maximum flexibility to work across industry.
+The key question that arises is whether the CPA benefits my career path or CA?
+There is no clear winner because both qualifications will help to grow your technical skills, accountancy skillsAccountancy SkillsAccounting Skills are the set of skills required to present business transactions comprising of financial and non-financial in the books of accounts as per prescribed Standards of Accounting (US GAAP, IFRS, Ind AS) and as a part of legal compliance and analysis of business outcome in an optimum way., and business management skills.
+Also, CPA and CA holders tend to be equally spread across commercial and public accounting – so each qualification provides maximum flexibility to work across the industry.

 Please note we are only comparing CPA membership of AICPA (American Institute of Certified Public Accountants) and CA membership of ICAI (Institute of Chartered Accountants of India).

-CPA vs CA – Eligibility Criteria
+CPA vs CA Infographics

-- If you wish to appear for Uniform Certified Public Accountant Examination, you need to clear Bachelors in Commerce (B.Com) with a first class or you need to have a Bachelors in Commerce and also a Post-Graduation Degree.
+- If you wish to appear for Uniform Certified Public Accountant Examination, you need to clear Bachelors in Commerce (B.Com) with a first-class or you need to have a Bachelor’s in Commerce and also a Post-Graduation Degree.

 - And if you have Indian CA’s designation with B.Com than also you can appear for CPA examinations.
 Also, checkout Careers after B.com

 - If you want to appear for Indian CA Examination you need to appear for Common Proficiency Test (CPT) after appearing in Senior Secondary Examination (recognized by the Central Government of India).

 - CPT Examination is held in June & December every year, so the first step you need to do is you need to register for Common Proficiency Test 60 days prior to the test i.e. on or before 1st April & 1st October.